2020 Russian constitutional referendum: Discussion

-On the other hand, Putin's statement that a “final decision” will be made only after the voting process can be interpreted to mean that the vote itself will not be binding.
+On the other hand, Putin's statement that a "final decision" will be made only after the voting process can be interpreted to mean that the vote itself will not be binding.
 According to the Constitution, however, that is not the case: The results of a nationwide vote must be enforced as is.
 This means that a referendum would be conducted as an extra constitutional procedure (much like an online poll).
 Critics have accused Putin of orchestrating a "constitutional coup" and seeking to fast-track changes to the country's political system without going through proper procedures including a referendum.

 All-Russian voting

-The renewal of the Constitution requires neither a referendum, nor convening of the Constitutional Assembly, but "All-Russian voting" (общероссийское голосование) is provisioned by Article 2 of the draft law on making amendments to the Russian Constitution.
-Putin introduced this term for the first time and it is not a legal term with clear definition.
+The renewal of the Constitution requires neither a referendum, nor the convening of the Constitutional Assembly, but an "All-Russian voting" (общероссийское голосование) is provisioned by Article 2 of the draft law on making amendments to the Russian Constitution.
+Putin introduced this term for the first time and it is not a legal term with a clear definition.
 All-Russian voting is not provisioned by the constitution or mentioned in any federal laws, regional laws or any other legal documents.